pieper/easydav/README.txt

 Known bugs
 ----------
-When using CGI or FCGI interface, litmus warns that:
-WARNING: DELETE removed collection resource with Request-URI including fragment;
-This is because Apache strips the last part of urls like http://domain.com/dir/#fragment.
-I don't know a workaround, and I'm not sure what harm this causes.
-Possibly something with strange filenames.

 When using the built-in wsgiref.simple_server, the chunked encoding used by Mac OS X client is not supported.
 It is supported under CGI and FCGI.